comeoninc/amich/README.md

+# PROJECT AMICH-UI
-# C'mon Template
+# C'mon inc.
- Official C'mon inc. webview application
+This template is Official webview application.